peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.ConversionMode.md

     public static PeterO.Cbor.JSONOptions.ConversionMode Full = 0;

 JSON numbers are decoded to CBOR using the full precision given in the JSON text.
-This may involve numbers being converted to arbitrary-precision integers or decimal numbers, where appropriate.
+The number will be converted to a CBOR object as follows: If the number's exponent is 0 (after shifting the decimal point to the end of the number without changing its value), using the rules given in the  `CBORObject.FromObject(EInteger)`  method; otherwise, using the rules given in the  `CBORObject.FromObject(EDecimal)`  method.
+An exception in version 4.x involves negative zeros; if the negative zero's exponent is 0, it's written as a CBOR floating-point number; otherwise the negative zero is written as an EDecimal.

 <a id="IntOrFloat"></a>
 ### IntOrFloat